|

 Brian reports, "Hatch is open."

-Troutman ascends to the bridge and
+The Conning Officer ascends to the bridge and

-"Control, Bridge, Open the main induction.
-Officer of the deck and
+"Control, Bridge, Open the Main Induction, Officer of the deck and

 lookouts up.
 Give the ship a

-normal blow.
+normal blow."

 Control responds, "Open the main